JoshHarrington/stockcube_ruby/README.md

 8. See app at [http://localhost:3000](http://localhost:3000)

 ## To dos
+- Allow Seeds file to skip over existing database content, or overwrite, rather than resetting and reseeding each time
 - Units in database
 	- ~~Move unit over to ingredient?~~
 	- ~~Abbreviations provided for all possible units~~